Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 Visualizing Financial Trends & Sentiments in the Stock Market is a project we built to make financial data feel less intimidating and a lot more engaging.
 As students trying to understand how companies grow, fluctuate, and respond to news, we realized that traditional financial dashboards often miss the bigger picture—especially when it comes to connecting raw numbers with real-world context, like public sentiment.

-So, we created an interactive web dashboard that brings it all together: stock prices, company financials, and sentiment analysis from news articles.
+So, we created an interactive web dashboard that brings it all together: stock prices, company finance's, and sentiment analysis from news articles.
 The goal was to build a tool that not only looks good but also helps users—from curious learners to budding investors—explore how companies perform over time and what people are saying about them.

 Behind the scenes, we gathered data for about 60 major companies using the Alpha Vantage API.
 We used D3.js on the frontend to bring the visuals to life.